epinio/docs/docs/references/authentication_oidc.md

 ## Groups and Roles mapping

-The external identity providers can sometimes provide additional information about the user, for example the groups that he's member of.
+The external identity providers may provide additional information about the user, for example the groups that he's member of.

 These groups can be used to associate a specific role to the user.
 To do so you need to add a `rolesMapping` key to the `dex-config` secret.
 The value of the key is a yaml string that will be used to map the groups of a provider to a specific role: